sirin05137/CSE364_Project/README.md

 ```

 * Please note that **genre**(singular) is used, not ***genres*** (plurar).

 ##### Testing for the Milestone 2 feature
 Movie recommendation based on **gender / age / occupation / genre**

+Below is curl command example for GET requests passing the user input in JSON type
 Test with different json body parts as your need.
 ```ruby
 // Input